loremipsum/mocking-hans/README.md

 }
 ```

-Additionally apps needs to be registered to Hans; registered apps are passed to Hans when instantiating the class, e.g.:
+When manually creating the Hans instance apps needs to be registered to Hans; registered apps are passed to Hans when
+instantiating the class, e.g.:

 ```typescript
 (new Hans([Twitter])).bootstrap().then(() => {